 There is a strong interest in applying this process to project prioritization at the regional and state level for many types of projects across all modes of travel.
 To facilitate that, this process and the selection criteria need to be further defined and refined to better reflect the need for a strong transportation system across all modes and that reflects local, regional, and state priorities in the implementation of projects in the Ten Year Plan and the Transportation Improvement Program (TIP).
-Chapter 5 lists the current prioritized list of transportation projects for the region and Map 5-X illustrates the general location of these projects.
+Chapter 5 lists the current prioritized list of transportation projects for the region.

-- Work with NHDOT to ensure that project selection criteria continue to reflect local and regional priorities.
+- Work with NHDOT to ensure that project selection criteria are regularly updated to reflect evolving local and regional priorities.
 (Timeframe: 1-2 Years) - Refine the project development process through early data collection and scoping to better enable the project selection process with more complete information regarding project proposals.
 (Timeframe: 1-2 Years) - Update the list of prioritized projects in the Long Range Transportation Plan to reflect the latest planning assumptions.
-(Timeframe: 1-2 Years cyclical) - Solicit communities, Transit providers, and NH DOT for transportation needs over the short and long-term within the region .
-(Timeframe: 1-2 Years cyclical) - Propose projects to be constructed as part of the State Ten Year Plan process.
-(Timeframe: 1-2 Years cyclical) - Propose projects to be constructed as part of the Transportation Alternatives and Congestion Mitigation and Air Quality Programs.
-(Timeframe: 1-2 Years cyclical) - Expand the MPO's initial list of federally mandated and SHRP2 performance measures to address regional needs and ensure measures for each MPO Goal (Timeframe: 1-5 Years) - Maintain and expand participation by communities, particularly those lacking planning staff, and other stakeholders in MPO process (Timeframe: Ongoing)
+(Timeframe: 1-2 Years cyclical)

+- Solicit communities, transit providers, and NHDOT for transportation needs over the short and long-term within the region.
+(Timeframe: 1-2 Years cyclical) - Assist communities in developing projects to be constructed through the biennial State Ten Year Plan process.
+(Timeframe: 1-2 Years - cyclical) - Assist communities in developing projects to be constructed as part of the Transportation Alternatives and Congestion Mitigation and Air Quality Programs.
+(Timeframe: 1-2 Years cyclical) - Expand the MPO's initial list of federally mandated and SHRP2 performance measures to address regional needs and ensure measures addressing each MPO Goal (Timeframe: 1-5 Years) - Maintain and expand participation by communities, particularly those lacking planning staff, and other stakeholders in MPO process (Timeframe: Ongoing)